jinnguo325/Interactive-Lab-Hub/Lab 3/README.md

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

 The speech-to-text and text-to-speech functions were well established, so we plan to continuing using it.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

 We plan to incorporate joystick or encoder for users to select different mode/language for trying out different output.

 3. Make a new storyboard, diagram and/or script based on these reflections.

+## Peer Feedback
+We got several valuable feedbacks from our peers:

+>"I would love to see the dialogue between two Pi's acted out.
+Maybe you could display emojis on the Pi to show the mood of the Pi, also indicating there was some conversation going on." - Yehao Zhang

+We will add some emojis and images to display as the Pi talking in different "language".

+>"In the video I think it might help the user understand the interaction better if you also 'translated' the cats response so that the pi says something like "the cat said xyz." - Rebecca Lassman

+The plan is for the Pi to search for random response and output the audio as a translation.
+The translation may not be accurate (if at all), until one day human technology is advanced enough to actually interpret animal language.

+>"I would suggest designing interactions that are more complicated than greetings." - Hongyu Shen

+When two Pi-s are talking with each other, we plan to let each Pi to search in the library to find the optimal response and let the conversatin flow.

 ## Prototype your system